ObsidianWitch/eduinfoy080a2/report/notes.md

 * The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity)

-* SQL queries are written directly in Strings, a SQLQueryBuilder and a directory could be created to be able to reuse parts of queries
+* SQL queries are written directly in Strings, a SQLQueryBuilder and a Directory (e.g. Symfony2 & Doctrine) could be created to be able to reuse parts of queries

-* the data is coupled with the operations which are used on it, each time we add a database or a new format, we need to add a *asSomething()* method.
+* data coupled with the database layer
-A visitor pattern could be used.
+    * need a constructor for constructing a data entity from a database result object (e.g. *public CheapSubscription(ResultSet rs)*)
+    * need a way to construct an object which can be inserted/updated into the database (e.g. *asSql()*)
+    * -> Directory idea (e.g. Symfony2 & Doctrine)

-* ExpensiveSubscription, CheapSubscription and FreeSubscription are the same thing under the hood.
+* ExpensiveSubscription, CheapSubscription and FreeSubscription are the same thing under the hood, there is a lot of code duplication.
 They could be grouped as a Subscription with a field specifying which type of subscription it is (expensive, cheap or free).
 It would then be easier to add new types of subscription.

+* When we modify the *UserProfile* (e.g. add *asJson()* method) it has an impact on all subclasses -> may be a pain (visitor pattern).

+* UserProfile.getType() is used to have an uniform way to knwow where the data must be added -> refacto data

 # Miscellaneous